crazywhalecc/static-php-cli/README.md

 If you don't want to build or want to test first, you can download example pre-compiled artifact from [Actions](https://github.com/static-php/static-php-cli-hosted/actions/workflows/build-php-bulk.yml), or from self-hosted server.

-Below are several precompiled static-php binaries with different extension combinations, which can be downloaded directly according to your needs.
+Below are several precompiled statically built php binaries with different extension combinations, which can be downloaded directly according to your needs.

 | Combination                                                          | Extension Count                                                            | OS           | Comment                        |